MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/limiting-cross-tenant-pe-connections.md

 # Limit cross-tenant private endpoint connections in Azure

 Customers are increasingly using private endpoints in their tenants to connect to their Azure platform as a service (PaaS) services privately and securely.
 Private endpoints can connect to services across Azure Active Directory (Azure AD) tenants.
-For security and compliance, you might need to block your Azure AD tenants' cross-tenant connections on their private endpoints.
+For security and compliance, you might need to block cross Azure AD tenant connections on your private endpoints.
 This guidance shows you recommended configuration options to limit or prevent cross-tenant private endpoint connections.
 These options can help you create data leakage prevention (DLP) controls inside your Azure environment.

 ## Introduction